Aging & Impact on Society in Japan

 - The Okinawa Military Base Controversy (Tofugu)

-Hobbies in Japan
+Hobbies and Games in Japan

 - 5 Places to Practice Music in Tokyo: Without Getting Into Trouble (Savvy Tokyo)